datopian/portal-data-app-abeelha/src/sea-level-dashboard.md

 ## 📅 Calendar Heatmap - Annual Rate of Change Patterns

 This heatmap shows the annual rate of change using **CSIRO Reconstructed GMSL** data.
 Each cell represents one year, organized by decades.
-The color indicates the rate of change (blue = decrease, red = increase) calculated by subtracting consecutive year values from the CSV data.
-Data is in inches (converted from millimeters).
+The color indicates the rate of change (blue = decrease, red = increase) calculated by subtracting consecutive year values.
+Data is in millimeters.

 ```js
 // Prepare calendar data with rate of change